rescript-lang/bucklescript.github.io/docs/interop-overview.md

 ### Package Management

 We use NPM and Yarn.
 Since the generated output is clean enough, you can publish them at NPM `prepublishOnly` time and remove all trace of BuckleScript beforehand.
 The consumer wouldn't even know you wrote in BS, not JS!
 Check your `node_modules` right now; you might have been using some transitive BS code without knowing!
-The consumer wouldn't even know you wrote in BS, not JS.

 ## Conclusion